-Provincial legislation called the Crown Counsel Act describes the relationship between the Attorney General, the Assistant Deputy Attorney General, who administers the Criminal Justice Branch, and Crown counsel.
-While the Attorney General superintends the administration of justice, Crown counsel have a broad area of unfettered discretion in their prosecution cases.
+Provincial legislation called the Crown Counsel Act describes the relationship between the Attorney General, the Assistant Deputy Attorney General, who administers the BC Prosecution Service, and Crown Counsel.
+While the Attorney General superintends the administration of justice, Crown Counsel have a broad area of unfettered discretion in their prosecution cases.

 To protect the independence of Crown Counsel from political influence, the Crown Counsel Act mandates that when the Attorney General or the Deputy Attorney General wishes to intervene in a prosecution decision, they must do so in writing and the intervention must be published in the B.C.
 Gazette, the official public legal record of notices by government.

 Although the Attorney General has constitutional responsibility to oversee criminal prosecutions generally in the province, he or she is also a member of cabinet.
 The publication requirement in the Crown Counsel Act promotes transparency and avoids any appearance of cabinet interference, political or otherwise, with criminal prosecution decisions.

 Prosecutorial independence is further protected by the special prosecutor process established by Section 7 of the Crown Counsel Act.
-The head of B.C.'s Prosecution Service – the Assistant Deputy Attorney General of the Criminal Justice Branch – has sole authority to appoint a lawyer from the private bar as a special prosecutor in cases where there is a perceived or real improper influence.
+The head of B.C.'s Prosecution Service – the Assistant Deputy Attorney General – has sole authority to appoint a lawyer from the private bar as a special prosecutor in cases where there is a perceived or real improper influence.